Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations

 After some algebra we obtain

 where $\xi_i$ is defined in \eqref{eq:xi_i_def}.
-Therefore that show that if $\Psi(x)$ is an eigenfunction of the reduced density matrix corresponding to the eigenvalue $\lambda$, then $\hat{A}^\dagger_i\Psi(x)$ is also an eigenfunction, corresponding to the eigenvalue $\lambda \xi_i$.
+Therefore we proved that if $\Psi(x)$ is an eigenfunction of the reduced density matrix corresponding to the eigenvalue $\lambda$, then $\hat{A}^\dagger_i\Psi(x)$ is also an eigenfunction, corresponding to the eigenvalue $\lambda \xi_i$.
 It follows that the reduced density matrix has eigenfunctions and eigenvalues that read

 The vector $\vec{n}$ denotes the set of the non-negative integers $n_i$.
 We also took into account that the eigenvalue corresponding to the ``ground" eigenfunction is $\det\left(I-\Xi\right)=\prod_{i=1}^{N-n}(1-\xi_i)$.
 The spectrum is normalized correctly, since $\sum_{n_i=0}^\infty\left(1-\xi_i\right)\xi_i^{n_i}=1$.
 Essentially the reduced density matrix factorizes to $N-n$ density matrices, one for each pair of creation and annihilation operators.
 Each of these density matrices has normalized spectrum.
 Thus, there are no other eigenfunctions corresponding to non-vanishing eigenvalues.